 Two calls really stuck with me.
 The first was a man that had made a visit and was upset because of the conditions of the kennel.
 I listened to him and tried to console him thinking it couldn't have been that bad.
 He called back and stated that he had made another visit only to be more upset.
 He didn't know who to call, and I gave him some information and contacts he could use.
 After he had vented for a while, he broke down and cried because of their treatment and abuse and didn't understand how anybody could do that to an animal.
 I took it upon myself to call the local authorities “just to talk” one retired investigator to an active one.
 The officer was well aware of the breeder and stated that 80% of ALL their calls are from the same breeder and abuse.
 They did state that there was a court hearing at the end of the month.
 All was well; problem solved…or, so I thought…

 Her testimony was heartbreaking, and I knew at that very moment, I had to do something, I didn't know what, but I had to do something.
-Before I could take anyone’s word, I had to make a visit.
-It would not be fair to discuss the situation or make an opinion if I did not witness the “so called” abuse for myself, so I made my mind up; I was going to make a visit, just to see…and our journey starts.
+Before I could take any one's word, I had to make a visit.
+It would not be fair to discuss the situation or make an opinion if I did not witness the “so-called” abuse for myself, so I made my mind up; I was going to make a visit, just to see…and our journey starts.

 The date was set, and I asked Elaine to go, but she was busy at church and couldn't.
-I then asked a friend of ours, Karen Newhall who has 20 years experience in developing drugs for animal health and has a working sheep farm with two border collies.
+I then asked a friend of ours, Karen Newhall who has 20 years' experience in developing drugs for animal health and has a working sheep farm with two border collies.
 We chose a day to go, and off to Lafayette we went.
 A lot of small talk in the 3-hour drive, but as we got closer, the conversation was getting serious about the dogs.
 "What are we going to say?"
 "What are we going to ask?"
 I told Karen, I was getting a little nervous.
 In my past life, I was a detective for 25 years in a major city, but what I was about to do hit close to home and concerned me more than anything I had done in those twenty-five years.
-As we pulled in, I turned to Karen and said, "I hope it's not as bad as we've been told" and she said "Me too".
+As we pulled in, I turned to Karen and said, "I hope it's not as bad as we've been told" and she said, "Me too".

-The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there are a mobile home and at least two metal pole buildings and four wire corn cribs.
+The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there is a mobile home and at least two metal pole buildings and four-wire corn cribs.
 Many of the dogs are housed in a 30 x 60 metal pole building.
 The property is overgrown and unkempt.
 Some dogs are housed in the corn cribs, one dog was tied outside, and one dog was loose.
 The border collies totaled at 43, that’s all we could see.

 What to do?
 Karen and I were on a mission now…Letters were written, phone calls were made, and visits were scheduled.
 There were many people that helped, but most did not.
 Of all the animal groups out there that are advertised to help, all of them kept referring us back to the local authorities, but they did want our money.
 I even called PETA, and even they were aware of him but referred us back to the locals.
-The Captain of the sheriff’s department was well aware of him and even stated that 80% of their complaints and workload was about this breeder, so the fight was on again.
+The Captain of the local sheriff’s department was well aware of him and even stated that 80% of their complaints and workload was about this breeder, so the fight was on again.
 We had to do it for the dogs, we were their voice.